TwoPizza9621536/VideoLister/README.md

 Then click `Build` to build the projects.

-Open the project you want to run, then click `Run Without Debugging` to run the application.
+Open and select the project you want to run, then click `Run Without Debugging` to run the application.

 ### .NET SDK